-I’ve had a lifelong love affair with Star Wars, and now that the new one is coming out, I’m like a kid at Christmas.
-(No, really–my current plan is to go see Star Wars on Christmas with my little fam.
-It’s my gift to myself!)
+I’ve had a lifelong love affair with Star Wars, and with all the new movies and shows coming out, I’m like a kid at Christmas.
+(Two words: BABY.
+YODA.)
 I was two years old when Star Wars came out, so Star Wars has been around for basically my entire life.

 It was only when I hit college that I realized that not every girl loved Star Wars as I did.
 Some of them liked it but wouldn’t admit it until I came out and admitted it, myself.
 Some of them had boyfriends who were totally into it but couldn’t be bothered.
 And some of them had not even seen it!
 WHAT???

 I could not understand why, because Star Wars fucking ROCKS.
 But hey, it was the 80s, and we were young.
 Some of us were too busy playing Barbie and collecting rubber bracelets to notice Star Wars.
 Then some of us grew up and Star Wars became a thing that our geeky boyfriends loved, and perhaps girls thought it didn’t have anything to offer a female fan.
 If you missed out on the Star Wars hype as a kid, I’m here to tell you there is plenty of chick-flick gold in this sci-fi movie, and it’s not just for boys.
 Here are a few reasons why girls (or anyone, really) should love Star Wars…

 It’s a fairy tale with tons of cool literary themes.